kolkhis/prolug-coursework/automation-engineering/unit5/dp.md

 Read <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html> and
 answer the following questions:

 1. What is variable precedence and why should it matter?

-    - Variable precedence is the order in which variables are evaluated.
+    - Variable precedence is the order in which variables are evaluated, determining which locations take priority.
       This matters because those variable assignments evaluated last will be the ones that take effect inside the play.
       Setting default values for variables is handy, but you need to know which variable assignments (and where they happen) will take priority.

 2. What does it mean to register a variable, and how is that variable used in the playbook?

     - Registering a variable will typically save the output of a task into the variable itself.
       The variable can be used in the play however you want, but we need to be aware that when we access the variable, it's in a JSON-type format, so we use dot notation to scope into the specific value that we need.
+      ```yaml
+      - name: Test register
+        ansible.builtin.shell:
+          cmd: systemctl is-active firewalld
+        register: firewalld_active_output

+      - name: Show stdout of registered command output
+        ansible.builtin.debug:
+          var: firewalld_active_output
+      ```

 3. How might variables be useful at the end of an automation, in relation to reporting out what happened in the playbook?

     - Variables can be extremely useful at the end of automation to generate reports (e.g., using jinja templates that use variables to populate the